slieb74/why-math-data-science-intro-000/README.md

 So moving along that loss function to approach the minimum in a structured way requires math, and derivatives.

 The sections that follow will take a deep dive into mathematics and that will underly our future machine learning techniques.
-Taking this exploration will allow us to understand our current machine learning model of gradient descent, as well how we can train other machine learning models in the future.
+Taking this exploratdion will allow us to understand our current machine learning model of gradient descent, as well how we can train other machine learning models in the future.